 Question: What about Nike SFB vs lowa Zephyr GTX?

-Answer: Both are great boots and I would try a pair on and see how they fit your feet.
+Answer: Both are great boots and I would try a pair on and see how they fit or feel on my feet.

 #1 VASQUE JUXT